DoTheEvo/ansible-arch/README.md

 It executes tasks from `playbooks` on machines listed in `inventory`.

 Open source, developed by Red Hat.
 Written and dependent on python.
-Uses YAML formatting.
+Uses YAML configuration files.
-Agent-less, just machines with ssh+python (linux) or winrm+powershell (windows).<br>
+Agent-less, controled machines need just ssh+python (linux) or winrm+powershell (windows).<br>
 Praised for simplicity.

 Objective here is to clone a repo, execute few commands, wait, BAM!
 Arch is suddenly just like you want it.<br>
-And to have a dedicated place where to write prefered applications, services, settings,.. once they are discovered.
+Also to have a dedicated place to write prefered applications, services, settings,..

 # How to execute